Distributed Computing Setup

 Add/Enable distributed computation rules to the firewall

-Set user or group for use with distributed computation
+Set user or group for use with distributed computation in a Windows Domain

 - Set up a user that will be used to run distributed computation.
 This user must be a member of the Distributed COM Users group.